durosyan/mst-golf-tournament/golfing-statistics/README.md

 ---

 Oops, you found a bug in the documentation?
-Please [open an issue]()
+Please open an issue.

----

-I wrote this little gem for MST-World who wanted me to make an angular application for them, I decided to figure out how to use EsBuild to build the application.
-And I also decided to use the analogjs meta-framework for angular to make it easier to build the application.

-I'm not sure if I'm going to use this meta-framework for my other angular applications, but I'm going to keep it in mind for the future.

-I will keep notes on my progress here.

----
+But first, please check if the issue is already reported, also, this is only a test, so don't worry about it.